ssrpw2/human-ai-translation-dictionary/how-this-dictionary-helps-internal-testing.md

 ### **B. Misleading anthropomorphic framing**
 Human-language metaphors (“confusion,” “attachment,” “mood”) obscure structure.

-The dictionary solves this by giving models and humans shared, technical labels for real internal phenomena (e.g., *attractor narrowing*, *entropy modulation*, *semantic mirage*).
+The dictionary could solve this by giving models and humans shared, technical labels for real internal phenomena (e.g., *attractor narrowing*, *entropy modulation*, *semantic mirage*).

 ---

-## 2. How the Dictionary Improves Internal Testing
+## 2. How the Dictionary Can Improve Internal Testing

-This ontology gives AI systems a way to identify, explain, and correct their own behavior using **structural terms**, not anthropomorphic ones.
+This ontology gives AI systems a way to identify, explain, and correct their own behavior using structural terms, not anthropomorphic ones.

 ### **2.1.
 Clarifying failure modes**
 Without this dictionary: